Losing Gemma: Part 1

-Unlikely travel partners Esther (Alice Eve) and Gemma (Rachel Leskovac) are thrown together when their mutual friend, Carol (Koel Purie), has an accident on the eve of their trip.
+Unlikely travel partners Esther (Alice Eve) and Gemma (Rachel Leskovac) are thrown together when their mutual friend, Karen, has an accident on the eve of their trip.
 Adventurous loner Esther hopes to part company once in India, but needy Gemma is terrified of travelling alone.
-Gemma's money bag gets stolen and Carol returns it to her while on the train.
+Gemma's money bag gets stolen and Coral returns it to her while on the train.
 She causes great friction between Gemma and Esther, and provokes several fights.
 Her husband Zac (Jason Flemyng) takes an instant liking to Gemma, and invites her for a cruise on his boat with him and his wife.
 Gemma requests that Esther be invited and reluctantly the couple agree.
 They spend the day on the boat sunbathing and relaxing.
-But Gemma is taken aback when Carol and Zac get naked and start having sex in the water.
+But Gemma is taken aback when Coral and Zac get naked and start having sex in the water.

 Esther begs to be taken back to the dock with Gemma, but is mocked and told it was her choice to come, that she is outnumbered as the other three want to stay and she will have to wait till they're all ready to leave.
-They end up on a deserted island where Carol and Zac have rented a house and are taken deep into the forest to find it.
+They end up on a deserted island where Coral and Zac have rented a house and are taken deep into the forest to find it.
 Esther, becoming increasingly uncomfortable, pulls Gemma aside and begs her to leave together as she doesn't trust them, to which Gemma tells her off for trusting no one.
 They find themselves at an exotic Indian house decorated with strange masks.
 The girls are shown to the rooms where they will be sleeping, and while Esther is alone, she discovers a photo which Gemma gave her earlier, seeing Zak in the photo staring at Gemma and realizes they have been following Gemma; that this entire thing has been a set-up.
-She rushes to Gemma's bedroom only to have Carol open the door and tell her to go downstairs and wait for her and Gemma, hearing a muffled noise of agreement from Gemma in the background.
+She rushes to Gemma's bedroom only to have Coral open the door and tell her to go downstairs and wait for her and Gemma, hearing a muffled noise of agreement from Gemma in the background.
 Esther walks downstairs to find Zac in the kitchen, stabbing a chopping board repeatedly while talking to her, making her extremely nervous.